 Hazelcast distributed queue performs no batching while iterating over the queue.
 All items will be copied locally and iteration will occur locally.

-6.2.2 Sample Queue Code
+6.2.2 Creating an Example Queue

-The following sample code illustrates a producer and consumer connected by a distributed queue.
+The following example code illustrates a distributed queue that connects a producer and consumer.